belset/vue-next-validator/README.md

 export const isUrl = (val) => /...?/.test(val);
 export const isEmail = (val) => /...$/.test(val);
 ```
-These functions are added in the package, just import it and use together vithe the _validation_ function
+These functions are added in the package, just import it and use together with the _validate(....)_ function
 ```ts
 import { validate, isEmail, isUrl, ... } from 'vue-next-validator'
 ```